 Against the hydraulic analogy

-Let that sink in: the most popular tool for teaching electronics makes the trade harder to learn.
+The most popular tool for teaching electronics makes the trade harder to learn.

 If you ever picked up an introductory book about electronics, you were probably exposed to a teaching aid known as the hydraulic analogy.
 It is a reimagining of electronic circuits as a series of tubes; in this model, electricity is akin to water, batteries are pumps, and switches behave like valves.

-It gets worse; presented without comment is a well-publicized reinvention of a bipolar junction transistor (BJT) as a pull-chain toilet with a bucket instead of a handle:
+If it sounds like nitpicking, it gets worse; presented without comment is a well-publicized reinvention of a bipolar junction transistor (BJT) as a pull-chain toilet with a bucket instead of a handle:

-The problem with these models isn’t that they aren’t intuitive: it’s that the analogy is fundamentally incorrect and can’t be fixed by tacking improbable plumbing fixtures on top.
+The problem with these models isn’t that they aren’t intuitive: it’s that the analogy is horrifically incorrect and can’t be fixed by tacking improbable plumbing fixtures on top.
 Worse, when the illusion falls apart, you can’t just backtrack a bit or add a footnote here and there; the only path forward is to flush it all down and start anew.

 👉 For other articles on electronics, click here.
 For a collection of pipe-free articles on electronics, click here.
 You might enjoy an explanation of currents, voltages, and impedances; a discussion of transistors; a primer on signal amplification; or a deep dive into op-amp dynamics.